 b.
 Check your Goals & Upcoming Projects (Professionals & Scientists): The summer is a good time to look at your goals and see what upcoming projects you have.

 c.
-Start Applications (Scientists): During the fall there are many fellowships, scholarships and applications deadlines.
+Start Applications (Undergraduates, Post-Graduates): During the fall there are many fellowships, scholarships and applications deadlines.
 The summer is the perfect time to start some of your essays, get recommendations letters together and begin your applications.
 The earlier you get started, the earlier you can finish your applications.

 7. Broaden your Network: No matter where you are, whenever you are meeting people you are networking.
 Networking is about building relationships with others.
 The summer is a great time to broaden your network at a casual level.
 There will be many parties, weddings, cookouts, and vacations.
 You never know who you may meet.
 In the summer you can have the best of both worlds: have fun and meet new people.

 What are looking forward to this summer?
 Share below.